Skip to content

 AI generated ham Rubik's cube fantasy

-As for the appearance, although I will not place animated gif's onto these pages from the nineteen-eighties, the oldschool and anti-material looking minimal design is deliberate, enjoy it. :-) The "hand programmed" mostly CSS-only but entirely responsive and mostly WCAG compliant style I used to create these pages is a good opportunity to learn the nuances of HTML5+CSS3.
+As for the appearance, while I will not put animated gifs from the nineteen eighties on these pages, the oldschool and anti-material looking minimal design is intentional, enjoy it. :-) The "hand-coded", mostly CSS-only, but fully responsive and mostly WCAG-compliant style I used to create these pages is a good opportunity to learn the nuances of HTML5+CSS3.

-Also, there is no database, no Content Management System to update on a daily basis and occassionally fix broken tables in the database afterwards.
-There are a lot of radio amateur services that help with this approach (to store my accumulated data elsewhere), I just have to remember donate them for sparing my time and much more...
-So, I use simple, peaceful static pages with some JavaScripts e.g. to hide personal data from automated collection, and some CSS frameworks mainly for the sake of effortless compatibility between browsers, and for some ideas.
+Also, there is no database, no content management system to update on a daily basis and occasionally fix broken tables in the database afterwards.
+There are a lot of amateur radio services that help with this approach (to store my accumulated data elsewhere), I just have to remember to donate them for saving my time and much more...
+So, I use simple, peaceful static pages with some JavaScripts e.g. to hide personal data from automated collection, and some CSS frameworks, mainly for the sake of effortless compatibility between browsers, and for some ideas.
 Some PHP codes may also be used where necessary.

 Why this hobby?